Early and Elementary Education in Italy

 Dr. Joan Rhodes

-The Global Education Office and the VCU School of Education, in conjunction with Study Abroad Italy (SAI), are pleased to offer a unique opportunity for Early/ Elementary Education students registering for Block C of the Master’s of Teaching program.
+The Global Education Office and the VCU School of Education, in conjunction with Study Abroad Italy (SAI), are pleased to offer a unique opportunity for Early Childhood and Elementary Education students registering for Block C of the Master’s of Teaching program, and senior/graduate level education majors and practicing educators.
 Participants will explore concepts of their core courses through immersion in diverse educational settings in Florence.
 Observing and teaching in classrooms with young English Language Learners (ELLs), they will gain firsthand experience with learning environments and literacy development while simultaneously exploring the sights, sounds, and culture of Italy.
 The impact of language, literacy, and culture on instruction and communication will be highlighted in course activities and assignments.
 Doctoral students in Education and other graduate students in education may contact the instructors for consideration for program enrollment.
+An additional 1 credit course focusing on the study of early childhood pedagogy is open to professional educators and senior/graduate level students interested in the early childhood field who are not enrolled in the M.T. in Early/Elementary Education program.

 Course and Credit Options